db-inf/batrash/README.md

 ### trashinfo `Path` key
 I disagree with, but do not deviate from, the _-Standard-_ on the point of the `Path` key of the `.trashinfo` file for the [_home trash can_](#trash-cans).
 It would clearly be more appropriate to store a path relative to the user's `$HOME` directory, for files that reside under that directory.
 Instead the _-Standard-_ requires a path relative to the `$XDG_DATA_HOME` directory, which defaults to `~/.local/share`, but forbids to use `..` path components.
 And exactly because these two requirements contradict one another, the _-Standard-_ has to make an exception to the rule that `Path` must be relative, and has to allow an absolute `Path` for the _home trash can_.

-## importance of trashed files
-Indeed, batrash considers files in your trash can as important.
-Files that are deleted on purpose, probably are deemed unimportant.
-But a trash can is a recovery solution for accidentally deleted files, and accidentally deleted files can be very important.
-Therefor batrash will never delete them (unless you link a trash can in some way to `/dev/null`), and will check whether they can be moved to the trash can before doing so.

-### arguments terminated by '/'
+### arguments terminated by '`/`'
+The _-Standard-_ says nothing about it, but on this point batrash deviates from the behaviour of 2 widely used alternatieve implementations of trashing.

-Because of the importance of accidentaly deleted or trashed files, I would prefer to simply reject directory arguments, and certainly file arguments, that are terminated by 1 or more '/'.
+Because of the importance of accidentaly deleted or trashed files, I would prefer to simply reject directory arguments that are terminated by 1 or more '`/`'.
 This to avoid ambiguity like about the directory itself or it's contents, or to protect your data when you type in a filename when you intend to trash a directory.
-Rsync for instance handles source directories with or without terminating '/' differently too.
-But Gnome's "gio trash"/"gvfs-trash" and trash-cli's "trash-put", both widely used trash tools, just strip all terminating '/', even for file arguments.
-In this case, I think it is best not to deviate from their behaviour, and so to avoid confusion I wrote batrash to do the same.
+Rsync for instance handles source directories with or without terminating '`/`' differently too.
+But that is far from common.
+Most linux programs treat these references to a directory as equivalent : `dir`, `dir/`, `dir////`, so do Gnome's `gio trash`-`gvfs-trash` and `trash-cli`'s `trash-put`, and so will batrash.
+    $ [ -d .cache ] && echo a directory || echo NO directory
+    a directory
+    $ [ -d .cache/ ] && echo a directory || echo NO directory
+    a directory
+    $ [ -d .cache/// ] && echo a directory || echo NO directory
+    a directory

+However, for file arguments, I know of no other program that accepts a terminating '`/`', but both Gnome's `gio trash`-`gvfs-trash` and `trash-cli`'s `trash-put` do.
+Batrash will not followe their behaviour, and is in good company :
+    $ ls .bashrc/
+    ls: cannot access '.bashrc/': Not a directory
+    $ stat .bashrc/
+    stat: cannot stat '.bashrc/': Not a directory
+    $ [ -e .bashrc/ ] && echo exists || echo exists NOT
+    exists NOT
+    $ [ -e .bashrc ] && echo exists || echo exists NOT
+    exists
+    $ [ -f .bashrc ] && echo a file || echo NO file
+    a file
+    $ [ -f .bashrc/ ] && echo a file || echo NO file
+    NO file
+    $ [ -d .bashrc/ ] && echo a directory || echo NO directory
+    NO directory

 ## trash cans
 A trash can is understood by batrash as either, in order of precedence